Translate

 My experience with cotton batts has relevance now, only as an element in my only experience with a deep energy retrofit

-The deep energy retrofit began right in 2008, with a ground-mounted 3.5 KW PV array.
+This deep energy retrofit began right in 2008, with a ground-mounted 3.5 KW PV array.
 The array safely beautifies and might fully electrify a 2.5 acre farm.
 It seems that the now-old air-source heat bump needs expensive deep-winter electric resistance heat backup.
-A good ground source heat pump should now be afforded.
+A good ground source heat pump might now be afforded.

 Proper weatherization of the home to support this early-adopter heat pump energy independence is to my credit.
 I hope that the air-source heat pump has never again needed backup of electric resistance heat, and that no grid power has been needed.
-In this there as been need of an additional investment in large battery capacity.
+In this there is increasingly now an additional investment in large battery capacity.
 I hope to learn soon whether all of my work has been durable, and that net-zero has been attained.

 Making Right Out of Fright